rian39/lists/log.md

 - have finished reading the Hansen which is at ~/archive/Hansen feel like I want to get away from any opposition between the actual and the statistical, and say that the feeling of agency comes from the list.
 - like the argument that subject is a feeling of the list ... and Hansen's argument in general about 'our predictive condition'
 - 'condition' reminds of Lyotard - downloaded and added to archive here ~/archive/Lyotard_Postmodern_Condition_1981.pdf great line there about continuous differentiable functions won't be the basis of prediction ... this quote in notes file ~/notes/lyotard_postmodern.md.
-- TODO: get quote on conversion and **relevance** and why it matters from Hansen
+- DONE: get quote on conversion and **relevance** and why it matters from Hansen
 - also had an idea of thinking about an event that happens in recommender system -- does it ever happen that something is recommended that matters to me ...
 - TESCO api -- signed up for this but can't get key for API for some reason -- can't see it there, but its probably a distraction ...
 - DONE: DONE scan Shreena's graph of the models and use as image.